 Alternatively, if we were a PFIC and if the ADSs were "regularly traded" on a "qualified exchange," as defined in applicable Treasury Regulations, a U.S. Holder could make a mark-to-market election that would result in tax treatment different from the general tax treatment for PFICs described in the preceding paragraph.
 The ADSs will be treated as regularly traded for any calendar year in which more than a de minimis quantity of the ADSs are traded on a qualified exchange on at least 15 days during each calendar quarter.
-The [NASDAQ/NYSE], where the ADSs, but not the ordinary shares, are expected to be listed, is a qualified exchange for this purpose.
-If a U.S. Holder makes the mark-to-market election, the U.S. Holder's adjusted tax basis in the ADSs and will recognize an ordinary loss in respect of any excess of the adjusted tax basis in the ADSs over their fair market value at the end of the taxable year (but only to the extent of the net amount of income previously included as a result of the mark-to-market election).
+The Nasdaq, where the ADSs, but not the ordinary shares, are expected to be listed, is a qualified exchange for this purpose.
+If a U.S. Holder makes the mark-to-market election, the U.S. Holder generally will recognize as ordinary income any excess of the fair market value of the ADSs at the end of each taxable year over the U.S. Holder's adjusted tax basis in the ADSs and will recognize an ordinary loss in respect of any excess of the adjusted tax basis in the ADSs over their fair market value at the end of the taxable year (but only to the extent of the net amount of income previously included as a result of the mark-to-market election).
 If a U.S. Holder makes the election, the U.S. Holder's tax basis in the ADSs will be adjusted to reflect the amounts of any income or loss recognized.
 Any gain recognized on the sale or other disposition of the ADSs in a year in which we are a PFIC will be treated as ordinary income and any loss will be treated as an ordinary loss (but only to the extent of the net amount of income previously included as a result of the mark-to-market election, with any excess treated as capital loss).
 If a U.S. Holder makes the mark-to-market election, distributions paid on ADSs will be treated as discussed under "-Taxation of Distributions" above (but subject to the discussion in the immediately subsequent paragraph).
 U.S. Holders should consult their tax advisers regarding the availability and advisability of making a mark-to-market election in their particular circumstances.
 In particular, U.S. Holders should consider carefully the impact of a mark-to-market election with respect to their ADSs given that we may have Lower-tier PFICs for which a mark-to-market election will not be available.